realm/realm-inventory/README.md

 ### First Login

-As mentioned above, the first login to the Invdntory app needs to be by a user enabled with administrative privileges on the Realm Object Server.
+As mentioned above, the first login to the Inventory app needs to be by a user enabled with administrative privileges on the Realm Object Server.
 This is to enable a global Read/Write permission on the shared Realm that is created by the application.

 ### Adding Users